bing-er/mini-project-3/README.md

 - UMAP implementation and comparison
 - Integrated analysis and business recommendations
 - GitHub repository setup and organization
-- technical report
+- 100% of technical report

-**Collaboration**: Both team members participated in all code reviews, analysis discussions, and interpretation of results.
-We used pair programming for complex sections and divided visualization tasks.

 ---